AshSensei13/game-jam/README.md

 <br>

 # Tic-Tac-Toe Game
 Users can play in this two player game of tic-tac-toe.
+Players select position 1-9 and the terminal will display 3x3 grid with either "X" or "O".
+See if you can outsmart your opponent with this game!

 This game is run using Nodes built-in readline module and a script that can be found at tic-tac-toe.js.